 Information We Collect

-We collect personally identifiable information and non-personally identifiable information about you from a variety of sources when you use our Website, including:
+We collect information about you from a variety of sources when you use our Website, including:

 We may also collect information from you when you register for our products and services by means other than through our Website.
-Those products and services, such as Fioptics and Connect Cincinnati, may have their own privacy policies, which you should refer to for more information about how your information is collected and utilized in your use of those products and services.
+Those products and services, such as Fioptics and Cincinnati Connect, have their own privacy policies, which you should refer to for more information about how your information is collected and utilized in your use of those products and services.
 All the information we collect about you may be combined to help us tailor our services to you and other customers.

 The information we collect depends on what you do when you visit our Website.
 There are two types of information that we are likely to collect:

-The Non-PII we collect is statistical data and we may use it by itself or aggregate it with information we have obtained from other customers or other sources.
-We may, among other things, share your Non-PII with our affiliated companies, allow third parties to collect such information directly from you, and /or sell the Non-PII to third parties to achieve those objectives.
-However, it is important to remember that your Non-PII (whether standing alone or combined with other Non-PII) is anonymous information that does not personally identify you.
+The information we collect automatically using these technologies is only statistical data and does not include personal information.
+We may use it by itself or associate it with personal information we collect in other ways or receive from third parties.
+We may also aggregate it with information we have obtained from other customers or other sources.
+We may, among other things, share this information with our affiliated companies, allow third parties to collect such information directly from you, and /or share or sell it to third parties to achieve those objectives.
+It helps us to improve our Website and to deliver a better and more personalized service, including by enabling us to: